0xcadams/drizzle-zero/README.md

 access to the underlying Drizzle transaction inside a Zero server mutator.

 This lets you do things like update server-only tables outside of Zero, perform queries/updates that may not be easy in ZQL, or reuse Drizzle code between external server logic and Zero mutators.
+All of these updates are guaranteed to be executed in the same database transaction as the mutator itself, for consistency.

 ### node-postgres